War hysteria preceding the Mountain Meadows Massacre

-The Mountain Meadows Massacre was caused in part by events relating to the Utah War (May 1857 – July 1858), an armed confrontation in Utah Territory between the United States Army and Mormon Settlers.
+The Mountain Meadows Massacre was caused in part by events relating to the Utah War (May 1857 – July 1858), an armed confrontation in Utah Territory between the United States Army and Mormon pioneers.
 In the summer of 1857, however, Mormons experienced a wave of war hysteria, expecting an all-out invasion of apocalyptic significance.
 From July to September 1857, Mormon leaders prepared Mormons for a seven-year siege predicted by Brigham Young.
 Mormons were to stockpile grain, and were prevented from selling grain to emigrants for use as cattle feed.
 As far-off Mormon colonies retreated, Parowan and Cedar City became isolated and vulnerable outposts.
 Brigham Young sought to enlist the help of Indian tribes in fighting the "Americans", encouraging them to steal cattle from emigrant trains, and to join Mormons in fighting the approaching army.

 In August 1857, Mormon apostle George A. Smith, of Parowan, set out on a tour of southern Utah, instructing Mormons to stockpile grain.
 Scholars have asserted that Smith's tour, speeches, and personal actions contributed to the fear and tension in these communities, and influenced the decision to attack and destroy the Baker–Fancher emigrant train near Mountain Meadows, Utah.
 He met with many of the eventual participants in the massacre, including William H. Dame, Isaac Haight, and John D. Lee.
 He noted that the militia was organized and ready to fight, and that some of them were anxious to "fight and take vengeance for the cruelties that had been inflicted upon us in the States".
 On his return trip to Salt Lake City, Smith camped near the Baker–Fancher party.
 Jacob Hamblin suggested the Fanchers stop and rest their cattle at Mountain Meadows.
 Some of Smith's party started rumors that the Fanchers had poisoned a well and a dead ox, in order to kill Indians, rumors that preceded the Fanchers to Cedar City..
 Most witnesses said that the Fanchers were in general a peaceful party that behaved well along the trail.

 Among Smith's party were a number of Paiute Indian chiefs from the Mountain Meadows area.
 When Smith returned to Salt Lake, Brigham Young met with these leaders on September 1, 1857, and encouraged them to fight against the "Americans".
 The Indian chiefs were reportedly reluctant.
 Some scholars theorize, however, that the leaders returned to Mountain Meadows and participated in the massacre.
 However, it is uncertain whether they would have had time to do so.